-It is important to note that you will only be able to access the permanent collections.
+It's important to note that you'll only be able to access the permanent collections.
 The temporary ones will have to be purchased separately.

 Travellers can purchase the Paris Museum Pass once they land in Paris.
 Both Charles de Gaulle and Orly have tourist information centres where this Pass is available.
 Visitors can also get this tourist card in any tourist information centre in the city or in the monuments and museums that are listed in this Pass.

 Tourists can also buy the Pass online.
-However, there are no discounts if you buy it online and you will have to pay extra shipping costs.
+However, there are no discounts if you buy it online and you'll have to pay extra shipping costs.

 To be able to use the Paris Museum Pass, you’ll have to write the date on the back of the card as well as your full name.

 We recommend using this card in the morning so you have the whole day to make the most of it.
 The days have to be consecutive.